alibaba/graph-learn/docs/data_loader_en.md

 | features | string |

 <br />

-- Vertex file format is defined as follow, where the first line is the column name indicating the required information or extended information, separated by **tabs**, and each row element is "column name: data type".
-Each remaining row of data represents the information of a vertex, corresponding to the information name in the first column, separated by **tab**.
+Vertex file format is defined as follow, where the first line is the column name indicating the required information or extended information, separated by **tabs**, and each element is **"column name: data type"**.
+Each remaining row represents the data of a vertex, separated by **tab**.

 ```python
 # file://node_table